-Remove all obstacles from under rack and runways.
-Insure swing air jacks are in the stowed position.
+Remove all obstacles from under the rack and runways.

-Make sure vehicle is resting firmly on runways with chocks in front of and behind left rear wheel.
+Be certain the vehicle is resting firmly on the runways with chocks both in front of and behind the left rear wheel.

 MARNING: Do NOT operate lift with jacks in use.
 Serious injury may result if the lift is raised or lowered with a vehicle supported by jacks.